The Law of Emotional Alignment

 A theory that explains how emotional patterns are formed, reinforced, and realigned — and why they govern everything from reactivity to resilience.

-The Law of Emotional Alignment states that emotional alignment is a neurobiological and perceptual state in which perception, thought, emotion, and behavior operate in internal coherence — and reflect the individual’s core values.
+The Law of Emotional Alignment states that emotional alignment is a neurobiological and neurocognitive state in which perception, thought, emotion, and behavior operate in internal coherence — producing a physiological and psychological harmony that reflects and reinforces the individual’s true self.

 This state exists both consciously and subconsciously.
 It influences how we interpret experiences, regulate energy, and respond to stress.
 Alignment and misalignment are not just momentary responses.
 They are also reinforced states.
 They can be the cause of how we feel and the effect of what we’ve repeated.